-About Hein Academy of Art
+About Hein Atelier of Traditional Art

-About the Hein Academy of Art
+About the Hein Atelier of Traditional Art

-The Hein Academy of art was founded by Jeff Hein in 2007.
+The Hein Atelier of Traditional Art was founded by Jeff Hein in 2007.
 It accommodates a maximum of sixteen ‘Apprenticeship Program’ students, but weekly painting and drawing classes are also available to the public.
 The HAA consists of two buildings on either side of Main Street totaling 10,000 sq/ft.
 The east building includes two spacious classrooms and 8 studios for advanced students, graduated students and HAA teachers.
 The West building is the personal studio and office of founder/teacher Jeff Hein as well as more studio workspace for the 16 ‘Apprenticeship Program’ students.
 The HAA is located 2 blocks from Salt Lake City’s beautiful business district, 7 blocks from Temple Square and one mile from the beautiful City Creek Canyon.

 “An inspired artist” 2013, Jetset Magazine